darkryh/NoMoreAdsOnMyWebViewPlayer/README.md

                 modifier = modifier.fillMaxSize(),
                 factory = { context ->
                     NoMoreAdsWebView(context).apply {
+                        /**
+                         * When setting the webViewClient
+                         * the instance has to be NoMoreAdsWebView
-                        webViewClient = object : BlockerClient() {
+                         * to work in a correctly way */ webViewClient = object : BlockerClient() {
                             /**
                              * Exceptions key words that let known